Okapi-san/ChIP-Pipeline/README.md

 SRX4802364.bed	1411	744	0.5272856130403969	Kidney		HepG2_16hrs 0.5% O2_HIF-2a (PM9)_Rep 2
 ```
 <br/>
 As we can see, we have a huge spread of intersect, ranging from 2.1 - 0.5 (the experiments not shown in this list go as low as 0.05).
 There is a huge spread in the absolute number of peaks - obviously, SRX2346892 with 90 reads in total is not as robust as SRX4802363 with 2208 reads in total - which might require some sort of graded/adjusted intersect value.
-However, ```RCC4_Normoxia_HIF-2a (PM9)_Rep 1``` specifies  this would create a bias towards abundant factors. <br/>
+However, this would create a bias towards more abundant factors. <br/>
 The other problem is a general bias of experiments: The 6th corner consists of the sample titles corresponding to each experiment - following the GEO naming convention, ```ChIP-Seq_786-O_HIF2A``` indicates a plain ChIP-Seq of EPA1, whereas ```HepG2_16hrs 0.5% O2_HIF-2a (PM9)_Rep 1``` indicates some kind of treatment.
 The ChIP-peaks on the second experiment might differ significantly from the first "wildtype" experiment, as the two experiment were conducted under different circumstances.
 The Pipeline thus needs a mechanism to distinguish between "control" and "treated" experiments, in order to group the experiment data accordingly.
 Luckily, most files adhere to the GEO naming convention, hence a first approach will be to sort the experiments based on the occurance of certain keywords in the titles (such as "%", "h", "KO" and so on).
 This is yet to be implemented.
-Still, for the analysis of factors with smaller experiment numbers, this method already yielded first results.
+Still, for the analysis of factors with smaller experiment numbers, this method already yielded first results.<br/><br/>
+This is the ```G4_intersecting()``` function, which is built on the ```bedtools intersect``` framework and parallelized with ```GNU parallel```.
+The sample titles are fetched with ```wget``` from ```https://www.ncbi.nlm.nih.gov/sra/$line/``` and joined with the summaryfile with ```paste```.<br/>
 ```sh
 G4_intersecting(){
 #Requires bedtools an GNU parallel.
 G4 file must be named G4_intersect.sh